EricPacefactory/Rottler/README.md

 After running the script once, a file named *recording_settings.json* will be created in the script directory.
 This file contains two settings that specify the video container and codec used when recording videos.

-If OpenCV was pip installed, the default settings (*.avi* & *X264*) may not work!
+If OpenCV was pip installed, the default settings (*.mp4* & *avc1*) may not work!
 Additionally, there may not be an obvious error to warn of recording issues (instead, either there will not be a recorded file or the file will be empty/corrupt).

 To avoid pip install issues, you may need to alter the recording settings.
 On Ubuntu 18.04, the following settings work with a pip install (as of July 4 :rocket:, 2019):